Mihai Ivăncescu: Club career

 Ivăncescu was born on 22 March 1942 in Adâncata, Romania.
 He began playing junior-level football in 1956, aged 14 at Steagul Roșu Brașov.
 He made his Divizia A debut, playing for Steagul on 24 September 1961 under coach Silviu Ploeșteanu in a 2–1 home victory against Dinamo București.
 After one and a half seasons he went to play for neighboring Brașov team, Tractorul, in Divizia B. Ivăncescu returned to Steagul in 1964, where he would remain for the following nine seasons, the highlight of this period being a fourth place in the 1964–65 Divizia A season.
 He also played four games in the 1965–66 Inter-Cities Fairs Cup as the club got past NK Zagreb in the first round, but got eliminated in the following one by Espanyol Barcelona against whom he scored two goals in the 4–2 win in the second leg.
 At the end of the 1967–68 season, the team was relegated to Divizia B, but Ivăncescu stayed with the club, helping the team get promoted back to the first division after one year.
-He played his last Divizia A match on 28 April 1973 in a 1–0 home loss to Dinamo, having a total of 209 appearances with 13 goals in the competition.
+He played his last Divizia A match on 28 April 1973 in a 1–0 home loss to Dinamo, totaling 209 appearances with 13 goals in the competition.
 Afterwards, Ivăncescu returned to play in Divizia B for the last two seasons of his career at Tractorul Brașov.
 On 6 April 1976 at the Tractorul stadium he had his retirement match, playing the first half for Tractorul and the second for Steagul.